DM871/dm871_old_github_io/_notes/editing.md

     you follow the instructions below.

--   Keep your answers anonymous but make sure that you specify your exam number.
+-   Keep your answers anonymous but make sure that you specify your exam number (Not CPRN!).
 Use the Latex and Word templates provided in the external web page to see where to specify the exam number.

 -   In the PDF document make sure that you start a new page for every SUBTASK and you write a section title that includes the word “Subtask”, specifying which SUBTASK you are addressing.
-Use the Latex and Word templates provided in the external web page.
+See the examples in the Latex and Word templates provided in the external web page.

 -   You can write your answers in Danish or in English.